kwinter745321/CarBaseBoard/README.md

 ## Scope.
 Jump start your robot car project with the <B>Car Base Board</B>.
 The board provides a patch-wire friendly (flexible) base for the low-cost WeAct Studios' BlackPill v3.1 USB Stick board.
 The BlackPill is not included, However the low-cost BlackPill is available from popular retailers.

-The board includes power components and ports for eleven external devices.
+The board includes power components, a User Button, and LEDs.
-Includes **wiring ports** for these external device boards:
+It includes **wiring ports** for these thirteen external devices:
 <div align="left">
     <table >
      <tr>